 This fitness data FAQ answers some of the basic questions about tracking activity, heart rate, VO2max, sleep and recovery.

-Tracking fitness data is useless – if you don’t use it.
+Tracking data is useless – if you don’t use it.

-If you track everything, but don’t know why exactly or what to do with all that information, here are the answers to some of the most frequently asked questions about fitness data.
+If you track everything but don’t know why exactly or what to do with all that information, here are the answers to some of the most frequently asked questions about Polar data.

 How much physical activity do I need to stay healthy?